If you are showing the effects of strain it means that you do not have the correct perspective

-Every person at some time has to face suffering and the motives for suffering.
-Every person has to endure physical, mental, and spiritual pain for without this pain there could not be any possibility for learning whilst upon this planet.
+Every person at some time must face suffering and the motives for suffering.
+Every person must endure physical, mental, and spiritual pain for without this pain there could not be any possibility for learning whilst upon this planet.
 There could not be any purification and the driving away of the dross which at present surrounds the spirit of humans.
 The only solution to this problem is living the Middle Way.

 Second of the Noble Truths: It is the craving thirst that causes the renewal of becomings and this craving thirst is accompanied by sensual delights that seeks satisfaction.
 It takes the form of craving for the gratification of the senses, or the craving for prosperity and worldly possessions.
 The world itself is not a bad place and yet some of the people in it certainly are.
 They can make it appear very bad indeed and it is our own attitude, our own faults, which make the world seem so very bad.
 Everyone has desires, cravings, even lusts, which make one do things which in a more balanced mood — when free from such cravings and lusts — one would not do.
 The Great Teaching of the Buddha was that he who craves cannot be free, and a person who is not free cannot be happy.
 Therefore, to overcome craving is to take a big step forward towards happiness.